All Episodes

 Layoffs are exceeding the national average by a gazillion percent.

-The Washington Post earnings down eighty-six percent.
+The Washington Post, earnings down 86%.

-The New York Times has been rated junk by Standard and Poor's the Los Angeles Times headed in the same direction.
+The New York Times has been rated junk by Standard and Poor's.

 It refuses to report the news.

-Good riddance to the drive-by propaganda-driven media, newspapers endorsing Obama.
+Good riddance to the drive-by propaganda-driven media newspapers endorsing Obama.

-Earnings plummet back after this.
+Earnings plummet back after a bit.

 Have a great weekend, folks.

-We'll be in Indianapolis Sunday for the Patriots Colts and maybe Washington Monday night for Steelers Redskins.
+We'll be in Indianapolis Sunday for the Patriots, Colts, and maybe Washington Monday night for Steelers Redskins.

 I'll be back Monday, though.